Should you adopt 2 chinchillas or is one fine?

 If you have 1 chinchilla now or plan to purchase 2 at the same time, let them warm up slowly to each other.

-The best way to do this, in the beginning, is to make sure to keep bars between them in the beginning.
+The best way to do this, is to make sure to keep bars between them in the beginning.

 Attempt to have separate playtimes for a few weeks.

-During this time, allow one chinchilla to head over the cage naturally, say hello and begin introducing themselves.
+During this time, allow one chinchilla to head over the cage naturally, say hello and begin introducing itself to the other one.

 It’s essential for them to get used to the scents, noises, and visuals they are picking up from one another.